Owen Orford: Early career

-In 1972, he joined hard rock group Finch.
+In 1972, he joined the hard rock group Finch.
 The band toured the country extensively and over the years released a number of hit singles and albums, including the critically acclaimed Thunderbird in 1976.
 The band signed with United States Label Portrait, changing their name to Contraband due to the existence of a Dutch band with the same name.
 After a run of line-up changes the band split up in 1979.
 The following year Orford went to work at the agency that had booked his band, Harbour Premier.

 Orford developed a roster of acts including Hoodoo Gurus, Models, Hunters & Collectors, Icehouse, Moving Pictures, Heaven, Dynamic Hepnotics, The Radiators, The Cockroaches, Machinations, Kids in the Kitchen, Electric Pandas, The Stems, Boom Crash Opera, Jenny Morris, Big Pig, The Hummingbirds, Paul Kelly, Jimmy Barnes, The Screaming Tribesmen, Ups and Downs and Do-Re-Mi.

 TPA

 In 1989 Orford left Harbour Premier to establish his own agency, Trading Post Agency (TPA).
 Their first act was Australian rock band Midnight Oil.
 Throughout the years the company, with Orford at the helm, TPA represented: Weddings Parties Anything, Tommy Emmanuel, Savage Garden, Men at Work, Killing Heidi, Grinspoon, Spiderbait, Falling Joys, Tall Tales and True, Clouds, Margaret Urlich, Directions in Groove, The Black Sorrows, The Screaming Jets, Kasey Chambers, Things of Stone and Wood, Grace Knight, InSurge, Wendy Matthews, The Living End, Primary, COG, Karnivool and Mammal, Shihad, Penny Flanagan, Weta and a number of international artists in Australia including; Adeva (USA), Hothouse Flowers (Ireland), Margaret Cho (USA) Crash Test Dummies (Canada), NoMeansNo (Canada), Jello Biafra Spoken Word (USA) and The Pursuit of Happiness (Canada).
 TPA booked world tours for; DIG, Karin Schaupp, and sold-out UK tours for Killing Heidi and Grinspoon.

 From 2001–2003, Orford won 'Best Live Agent' at the Australian Live Music Awards three years in a row.

 In July 1999, Orford was invited to be a part of the Commonwealth Government's Contemporary Music Touring Program sub-committee.
 The program allocated $1.05 million over three years to help develop viable touring opportunities for Australian musicians and increase audience access to Australian contemporary music.

 In 2007, Orford managed the Across the Great Divide Tour that saw Powderfinger team up with Silverchair.
 The tour featured concerts in 26 towns across Australia and multiple shows in New Zealand, and sold out in Brisbane, Melbourne, Sydney.
 Adelaide, Wollongong, The Gold Coast, Newcastle and Perth.

 In 2010, Silverchair and Grinspoon headlined 5 Groovin' The Moo one-day events, and propelled this regional touring festival to national touring festival.
 In 2017, NWA activated milestone event tours for: Spiderbait (Ivy & The Big Apples), Grinspoon (Guide To Better Living) and Tina Arena (Innocence to Understanding - 40th Anniversary Tour), and all became the highest selling national tours for each of these Artists to date.